tonifisler/foundry-group-initiative/README.md

 ## Skip grouped combatants
 Skip combatants in a group except for the first found in said group.

+## Group same actors
+Group same actors into a header group.

+## Use already rolled initiative
+When adding a new combatant (to running combat) and there's already initiative for another combatant of the same actor, then use the already rolled initiative.

 ![options](examples/options.jpg)

 # Combat Tracker